Timo Penttilä

-Timo Jussi Penttilä (16 March 1931 - 25 February 2011) was one of Finland's most important modernist architects and was for over 15 years a professor at the Academy of Fine Arts Vienna in Austria.
-He is most renowned for the design of the Helsinki City Theatre (1961–67).
+Timo Jussi Penttilä (16 March 1931 - 25 February 2011) was a Finnish modernist architect and architecture theorist.
+He is best known for designing the Helsinki City Theatre, completed in 1967, and for major industrial and public buildings including the Ratina Stadium in Tampere and the Hanasaari B and Salmisaari power stations in Helsinki.
+He was professor of architecture at the Academy of Fine Arts Vienna from 1980 to 1996 and served as director of the Museum of Finnish Architecture from 1976 to 1980.

 Early life and education

 Timo Jussi Penttilä was born 16 March 1931 in Tampere to Arvo Mikko Penttilä and Ester Elviira Matinheimo.
 His father was agronomist and acted as a supervisor improving cattle in the country.
 Penttilä graduated from Tampere secondary school in 1950 and went on to study architecture at Helsinki University of Technology, graduating in 1956.